exceedone/exment-manual/docs/operation.md

 Please set the HTML class to be added to the button on the screen.
 ※Displayed only when "Update timing" is "When the button on the data details screen is pressed".

+- ##### Active flag
+If you want to temporarily disable the data update settings or temporarily save the settings that are being created, please set the "Active flag" to NO.

 ### Update column setting